marcor0311/Object-Oriented-Programming/README.md

 ## Implementation

-It's important to note that all course concepts and examples were practically implemented using Java
+It's important to note that all course concepts and examples were implemented using Java